 “La butte” being the French word for hill is a little hint that this area is indeed not flat!
-Not as high as the Butte in Montmartre, la Butte aux Cailles is the second-highest spot on the right bank after le Mont Saint-Geneviève where the Pantheon sits.
+Not as high as the Butte in Montmartre, la Butte aux Cailles Paris is the second-highest spot on the left bank after le Mont Saint-Geneviève where the Pantheon sits.

 Start your exploration along Rue de la Butte aux Cailles or Rue des Cinq Diamants.
 And then wander.
 Stroll down the adjacent narrow streets and passages with no definite endpoint in mind.
 Embrace the spirit of a Parisian flâneur/flâneuse.
 Follow the colourful trail of street art and discover yet another silent, cobbled street in Paris.

-Start at the metro stop Corvisart.
-Walk along Boulevard Auguste Blanqui to Rue de Moulins des Prés and then turn onto Rue Gerard.
+Métro Stop: Corvisart (line 6) Walk along Boulevard Auguste Blanqui to Rue de Moulins des Prés.
+Turn onto Rue Gerard.

 1. Sip Water At Place Paul Verlaine